stephenajulu/julzinsight.co/content/thank-you.md

 sections:
   - type: hero_section
     content: >-
-      Thank you for and have a great day!
+      Thank you and have a great day!
     actions:
       - label: Back to homepage
         url: /